zeddee/shootbird/content/what-is-shootbird.md

-While not formally trained as a software developer, he's been thrown (by well-meaning colleagues and himself mostly) into enough development-heavy projects that has made him fluent in dev-speak, and able to hold his own when writing about [technical subjects](/hire-us) in a human-friendly manner.
+While not formally trained as a software developer, he's been thrown (by well-meaning colleagues and himself mostly) into enough development-heavy projects that has made him fluent in dev-speak, and holds his own when writing about [technical subjects](/hire-us) in a human-friendly manner.

 Ping him at [zed@nsdmdh.com](mailto://zed@nsdmdh.com)